 I used those promotional skills to help launch Monetate, a venture-backed startup launched by a good friend of mine.
 Over a three year period, 2008-2011, I managed to average one post per week, as the company grew from six people, to over 60 employees, serving a client list that included some of the world’s best known retail brands.
 When Monetate was on its way to success, I decided to get back to my main career: information security.
 And back to my favorite state: California.

-Speaking of things dear to my heart, back in 2009 I started the which now has 9,000 followers and is a kind of self-support venue.
-I started that page because hemochromatosis disabled my partner and we learned that it is the most common deadly genetic condition in America (it’s what really ).
+Outside of the purely digital realm, back in 2009 I started the which now has over 9,000 followers and is a kind of self-support venue for people dealing with this potentially fatal genetic disorder.
+I started that page because hemochromatosis disabled my partner and we learned that it is the most common deadly genetic condition in America (see: it’s what really ).
 We also learned that in some countries they spell it haemochromatosis.

 Fortunately, Cobbsblog can afford to be less serious, a place where I can have some fun, at least part of the time.
 For example, I could tell you that I’m dead chuffed that you have read this far, and I hope you’re not too knackered as a result.
 For even more information about me, gluttons for punishment may read on (all others should feel free to get on with their lives).